nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `task add TITLE`

 * `TITLE` refers to the task and **cannot be empty**.
+* Tasks with the same `TITLE` cannot be added and will result in an error message.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If the current task list only shows completed task (via `task list -c`), the newly added will not show up in the list.
 You can view it by running the command `task list` to show incomplete tasks or `task list -a` to show all tasks.